araddon/qlbridge/README.md

-QL - a Go SQL Evaluation Engine
+QLBridge - a Go SQL Rumtine Engine
 ====================================================

-This is a SQL evaluation VM to process data with sql for embedded use, includes a native go lexer, parser.
+This is a SQL script VM to process data with sql for embedded use, includes a native go lexer, parser.
 Extend with native go functions.

-### QL Features and Goals
+### QLBridge Features and Goals
 * execution of sql queries against your data, embedable, not coupled to storage layer
 * extend VM with custom go functions, provide rich basic library of functions
 * provide example backends (csv, elasticsearch, etc)